 - Wholesale clubs

-Both the Chase Freedom® and Discover It allow you to earn 5% on quarterly bonus categories on up to $1,500 in spending.
+The Chase Freedom® allows you to earn 5% on quarterly bonus categories on up to $1,500 in spending.
 After that, you’ll only earn 1% back on your purchases.

 While the Ultimate Rewards points you earn with the Chase Freedom can be paired with a premium card if you want to transfer points to airline and hotel partners, you can choose to just earn cash back.